cbaziotis/neat-vision/README.md

 ## Documentation

 ### Overview
-In _neat-vision_ needs 2 kinds of files:
+_neat-vision_ needs 2 kinds of files:
  - **Data file**.
 This file contains  (1) the text (tokenized), (2) the attention scores and (3) the models predictions.
  - **Label file** (optional).